|Author:||Thomas Wouters <thomas at python.org>|

 This PEP describes the `import as' proposal for Python 2.0.
 This PEP tracks the status and ownership of this feature.
 It contains a description of the feature and outlines changes necessary to support the feature.
 The CVS revision history of this file contains the definitive historical record.

-This PEP proposes an extention of Python syntax regarding the `import' and `from <module> import' statements.
+This PEP proposes an extension of Python syntax regarding the `import' and `from <module> import' statements.
 These statements load in a module, and either bind that module to a local name, or binds objects from that module to a local name.
 However, it is sometimes desirable to bind those objects to a different name, for instance to avoid name clashes.
 This can currently be achieved using the following idiom: import os real_os = os del os And similarly for the `from ... import' statement: from os import fdopen, exit, stat os_fdopen = fdopen os_stat = stat del fdopen, stat The proposed syntax change would add an optional `as' clause to both these statements, as follows: import os as real_os from os import fdopen as os_fdopen, exit, stat as os_stat The `as' name is not intended to be a keyword, and some trickery has to be used to convince the CPython parser it isn't one.
 For more advanced parsers/tokenizers, however, this should not be a problem.
 A slightly special case exists for importing sub-modules.
 The statement import os.path stores the module `os' locally as `os', so that the imported submodule `path' is accessible as `os.path'.
 As a result, import os.path as p stores `os.path', not `os', in `p'.
 This makes it effectively the same as from os import path as p

 This PEP has been accepted, and the suggested code change has been checked in.
 The patch can still be found in the SourceForge patch manager.
 Currently, a NAME field is used in the grammar rather than a bare string, to avoid the keyword issue.
 It introduces a new bytecode, IMPORT_STAR, which performs the `from module import *' behaviour, and changes the behaviour of the IMPORT_FROM bytecode so that it loads the requested name (which is always a single name) onto the stack, to be subsequently stored by a STORE opcode.
 As a result, all names explicitly imported now follow the `global' directives.
-The special case of `from module import *' remains a special case, in that it cannot accomodate an `as' clause, and that no STORE opcodes are generated; the objects imported are loaded directly into the local namespace.
+The special case of `from module import *' remains a special case, in that it cannot accommodate an `as' clause, and that no STORE opcodes are generated; the objects imported are loaded directly into the local namespace.
 This also means that names imported in this fashion are always local, and do not follow the `global' directive.
 An additional change to this syntax has also been suggested, to generalize the expression given after the `as' clause.
 Rather than a single name, it could be allowed to be any expression that yields a valid l-value; anything that can be assigned to.
-The change to accomodate this is minimal, as the patch proves, and the resulting generalization allows a number of new constructs that run completely parallel with other Python assignment constructs.
+The change to accommodate this is minimal, as the patch proves, and the resulting generalization allows a number of new constructs that run completely parallel with other Python assignment constructs.
 However, this idea has been rejected by Guido, as `hypergeneralization'.

 This document has been placed in the Public Domain.